 Create a Policy Before It Happens

 By being proactive and implementing a policy before you ever have an issue with an employee and medical marijuana, you stay ahead of the game.
 Work with a local employment law firm, human resources professionals, and a trusted drug screening provider to develop a plan.
 Make your employees aware of your stance.
 If you are continuing a no-tolerance policy, or plan to have no issue with your employees using medical marijuana, making them aware can save a lot of stress for everyone!

 Know Your State Laws

 You should continue to abide by the current drug testing laws for your state, and make sure your testing practice is non-discriminatory.
-Test all applicants for the same job similarly and make sure the tests are performed by a certified laboratory.
+Test all candidates for the same job similarly and make sure the tests are performed by a certified laboratory.
 Keep your candidate aware that testing will be part of the screening process.
 Be aware of new legislation, like the Pennsylvania law that prohibits employers from discriminating against medical marijuana-using employees.

 Work With a Trusted Screening Partner

 Regardless of your stance, drug screening is still a vital part of protecting your business.
 Even in states with highly permissive medical marijuana laws, protecting your business from liability is incredibly important!
 ClearStar’s drug screening services integrate with a number of human resources platforms, and provide timely, comprehensive testing for employers.

 Ready to get started?
 Make us your first step towards developing your company policy.
 Contact ClearStar today!